READY Compass · Erasmus+ · 15 questions

 Are interns treated as people with a future, or as seasonal capacity?

 "The Learning Agreement tells you what was agreed.
-READY tells you whether it will actually work."
+READY tells you whether it will hold up on Monday morning."

 After the score